nordeck/matrix-widget-toolkit/docs/adrs/adr007-events-validation.md

 The Matrix Widget Toolkit `api` package provides [validators][toolkitApiExtras] for some Matrix events to be used in widget implementations.

-Matrix Widget Toolkit `example-widget-mui` provides several [examples][toolkitExampleWidgetEvents] how to implementation validators using Joi.
+The Matrix Widget Toolkit `example-widget-mui` provides several [examples][toolkitExampleWidgetEvents] how to implement validators using Joi.

 <!-- This template is taken from a blog post by Michael Nygard http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions -->